Aligarh Muslim Universty, Aligarh

 Manuscripts should conform to the following reporting guidelines:

 Proper acknowledgment of the work of others must always be given.
 Authors are required to define their responsibilities and work done in the research article.
 Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
-All those who have made significant contributions should be listed as co-authors.
 Acquisition of funding, the collection of data, or general supervision of the research group, by themselves, do not justify authorship.
 The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included on the paper, and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.